Gpapidas/real_estate_ad_management/README.md

     `docker exec -it real_estate_ad_management_web_1 /bin/bash`

+    `yarn`

-    In order to connect to the container, and after that you can run either
+    In order to connect to the container and install packages, and after that you can run either

     `yarn build`, to apply the changes

     or

     `yarn build --watch`, to continuously watch for changes and apply them while developing the app

 ### * Seeded data

     In the seeded data (described into db/seeds.rb) you will find Users,